 The New York State Education Department Child Nutrition Program Administration (NYSED CNPA) is committed to improving the accessibility of these programs and activities to eligible beneficiaries and has developed this Language Access Plan applicable to NYSED CNPA’s administration of federal CNPS to promote access to agency services, programs, and activities for persons who have limited English proficiency.

 NYSED CNPA assessed the number of ELL students in New York State, the frequency of contact of ELL persons and the school meals programs, the importance of the school meal programs and the resources available.
-Of the approximately 2.7 million public school students in New York State, 8.8% are English Language Learners (ELLs).
-In the 2016-2017 school year, NYSED’s Office of Bilingual Education and World Languages reported that 64.9% of ELLs speak Spanish.
+In the 2020-2021 school year, NYSED’s Office of Bilingual Education and World Languages reported that 64.8% of ELLs speak Spanish.
 Therefore, the NYSED CNPA will provide English and Spanish materials for the public and SFAs.

 Below are the Language Assistance Measures Available to NYSED CNPA staff.
 Language services have been procured and contracted by New York State to ensure accuracy and competency of the services provided.